MicrosoftDocs/azure-docs/articles/spring-apps/how-to-migrate-standard-tier-to-enterprise-tier.md

 ## Use Application Configuration Service for external configuration

-For externalized configuration in a distributed system, managed Spring Cloud Config Server (OSS) is available only in the Basic and Standard plans.
+For externalized configuration in a distributed system, managed Spring Cloud Config Server is only available in the Basic and Standard plans.
 In the Enterprise plan, Application Configuration Service for Tanzu (ACS) provides similar functions for your apps.
 The following table describes some differences in usage between the OSS config server and ACS.

 | Component                                   | Support plans  | Enabled           | Bind to app | Profile                                                               |
 |---------------------------------------------|----------------|-------------------|-------------|-----------------------------------------------------------------------|